Program Overview

 WHY PURSUE AN M.A.
 IN ADVOCACY AND EQUITY STUDIES AT FURMAN?

 As a private liberal arts and sciences university, Furman provides an exceptional environment for multidisciplinary studies, allowing students to find connections between multiple areas of interest.
 The Master of Arts in advocacy and equity studies incorporates several different academic disciplines.
 Small class sizes give students greater access to professors who are among the best in their fields.
-Visit our campus or request information to learn more.
+Learn more by attending a virtual information session or request information to learn more.

 How will you learn?

 Students will complete 36 hours of coursework, including courses in framing social justice, community-engaged research, public narratives, grant writing and resource development and community organizing.
-Learn community-engaged research methods and develop skills in dialogue, advocacy, grant applications and decision-making.
-Choose from elective seminars on topics such as deliberation across difference, social determinants of health and equity, reconstructing Southern rhetoric, nonprofit administration and activism, and social media and social justice.
+Choose from elective seminars on topics such as dialogue for social change, nonprofit administration and activism, spirituality and social justice, reconstructing Southern rhetoric, and diversity, equity and inclusion administration.
 Apply what you’ve learned and gain practical experience with a community placement practicum.

 REQUEST INFORMATION